anosillus/cent_os_and_bash/README.md

 server starting command is 'make run'.

-## only inside playground is mounted on host machine.
+## Inside playground is mounted by host machine.